I'm Honey!

 By the time we reach our fifties, we have a lot of life experience.
 At the same time, many of us are more aware of the fact that we aren’t going to live forever; if we want to do something meaningful, we need to clearly identify our priorities and our sense of purpose.

 For women who have spent much of their lives attending to the needs and expectations of others, figuring out what is personally important can take some time and effort.
 After my children were grown and I had gone through an unexpected midlife divorce, I started exploring what mattered most to me.
 I began by thinking about things that I valued.
 I also listed activities and work that had given me a sense of joy and satisfaction.
-In addition, I did a lot of reflective journaling and visualizing my future.
+In addition, I did a lot of reflective journaling, writing, and visualizing my future.
 After a couple of months, I had a clearer picture of what mattered most to me.
 Over the years, I have continued to refine my values, my priorities, and my sense of purpose.

 Where to Find Help